Skip to main content

 Find your Advisor

 See the academic advising page to determine your academic advisor (determined by the student's campus and last name).
+Once the minor has been added to your program in UAccess, you will have access to email and meet with your assigned minor advisor.

 Want More Information?
 Contact